 But some "reburied bones" were found nearby, "of a person of

 The skull is missing?
-It looks like Pujades is right again, but it seems strange that the Vatican would admit this openly!
-If we consider that the "fisher of men" had evolved to "shepherds of flocks" and wear fancy garments to perform their ancient ceremonies and rituals, Pius XII had quite a challenge to integrate the Vatican into the 1940s.
-He faced a blood-thirsty Pagan cult with thousands of fanatics waving red flags in unison and worshiping an ancient cross during staged spectacles the Vatican could never match.
-Perhaps the admission that the "reliquiae insignes" of St Peter are no longer in Rome was meant to prepare for a move to another country?
-As odd as this may seem today, it could be an option the pope had to consider when he negotiated with the Nazis.
+It looks like Pujades is right again, but it is rather strange that the Vatican admits this openly!
+By the time WWII broke out "fishers of men" had become "shepherds of their flocks" and wore fancy garments to perform Latin rituals and chants.
+Their pope Pius XII faced a major challenge in the 1930s, a blood-thirsty pagan cult with thousands of fanatics waving red flags in unison, worshiping an ancient cross during staged spectacles that threatened to replace Christianity.
+Perhaps the option that the reliquiae insignes of St Peter are no longer in Rome anticipated a move to another country?
+As odd as this seems today, it may have been something a pope had to consider when he negotiated with the Nazis.
 But that's for future historians to sort out!
-We are amazed that Pujades knew this four hundred years ago, but our information about the empty tomb is only a quote from a quote and before we get too excited we better check the sources: The cheerful German Engelbert Kirschbaum S.J.
-(3), pictured at left, and the Italian Antonio Ferrua S.J. were the leading archeologists at the site.
-The close-up (below) is from Kirschbaum's book Die Gräber der Apostelfürsten and shows the triangular niche where he discovered the "reburied bones".
-The picture is deceiving because a few bones are exposed, but they were originally about 30 cm under the ground, deep enough to remain concealed for centuries.
-Due to the sensational nature of this find, and because the Vatican will deny it decades later, we need to study carefully what this Jesuit priest claimed over half a century ago:
+Because the news of the missing skull is a quote from a quote, we had to check the sources before getting too excited: We learned that while der Führer and il Duce were collaborating above ground, the cheerful German Engelbert Kirschbaum S.J., pictured at left, and the Italian Antonio Ferrua S.J. worked in the Vatican's underground.
+The close-up of Peter's bones is from Kirschbaum's book Die Gräber der Apostelfürsten and depicts the triangular niche in the Red Wall where he personally dug them up.
+His picture gives the wrong impression because some bones are exposed although they were originally deep enough to remain hidden for centuries.
+Due to the sensational nature of this discovery, and because pope Paul VI will deny and cover it up in the early 1960s, we need to remember what a Jesuit priest experienced in 1941 and documented in his book in 1957:

-The translation is by John Murray, another Jesuit, and if you understand German you might prefer Kirschbaum's book from 1957, which is a bit more candid.
-We can image that the empty tomb was a shocking discovery for the Vatican and upper hierarchies of Catholic circles around the world.
-The news would have shaken the foundations of the Church in the Middle Ages, which worked so hard to establish the supremacy of the bishops of Rome as almighty popes.
-No doubt, Charlemagne would have torn off the crown that made him emperor and empowered the popes.
-It would have prevented the bloody Crusades, even the Albigensian ones against so-called "heretic" Christians and, of course, the fiery death of Giordano Bruno.
-No wonder Nietsche said Wissen ist Macht!
+The translation is by John Murray, another Jesuit, but you should read the original from 1957 if you know German, because Murray fails to capture Kirschbaum's eloquence and style .
+The empty tomb was a shocking discovery because it would have shaken the foundations of the Church in the Middle Ages when it worked so hard to establish the supremacy of the bishops of Rome.
+Had Charlemagne known about it he would have torn off the crown that made him emperor.
+It could have prevented the bloody crusades, even the Albigensian ones against so-called "heretic" Christians and, of course, the fiery death of Giordano Bruno.
+No wonder Nietzsche said Wissen ist Macht!